Toudonou/algo_eilco/README.md

 # Algo_EilCo

-This repo is used to stock my production in algorithmics courses
+This repo is used to store my production in algorithmics courses